-The Society usually meets at the American Museum of Natural History on the second Tuesday of every month from September through May, except March.
-These meetings are open to the public free of charge.
-The programs feature richly illustrated talks by naturalists and scientists, presenting, in layman's language, news from the frontiers of their fields.
+The Society presents programs on natural history topics at the American Museum of Natural History monthly from September through May, except March.
+Our meetings are free to the public.
+The programs feature richly illustrated talks in layman's language, by leading naturalists and scientists.

-Many of our more expert members lead field trips, mostly focused on birds but with some on plants, bats and butterflies.
-More than fifty trips are offered each year, ranging from bird walks in many of New York City’s parks to excursions by car to diverse seasonal hotspots in the tri-state area.
+Our field trips, led by expert members, focus on birds and also on plants, bats, and butterflies.
+More than fifty trips are offered each year, ranging from bird walks in Central Park, Jamaica Bay, and other New York City parks to excursions by carpool to diverse seasonal hotspots in the tri-state area.
 Field trips are open to non-members if space permits.

-An organization’s deepest aspirations are reflected in its highest award.
-The Linnaean Society’s highest award is the Eisenmann Medal, established in 1982.
-It is given to honor “excellence in ornithology and encouragement of the amateur,” aspirations the Society’s founding fathers would have endorsed.
+Our organization’s aspirations are reflected in our highest award, the Eisenmann Medal.
+Established in 1982, it honors “excellence in ornithology and encouragement of the amateur,” accomplishments the Society’s founders would have endorsed.